tdi/pyPEPA/README.rst

 Licence and credits
 -------------------

-Copyright (c) Dariusz Dwornikowski and Poznań University of Technology.
+Copyright (c) Dariusz Dwornikowski and Poznan University of Technology.
 Distributed under the Apache Commons 2.0.